-A. Daily Maintenance

-- 1. Clean all optical surfaces with lens cleaner and cotton-tipped applicators and/or lens paper. - a.
+- A. Daily Maintenance - 1.
+Clean all optical surfaces with lens cleaner and cotton-tipped applicators and/or lens paper. - a.
 Eyepieces, objectives, and condenser should be cleaned using a cotton-tipped applicator. - b.
 The light source should be cleaned using lens paper. - 2.
-Protect the microscope with a cover (or trash can liner if other cover is unavailable) when not in use. - 3.
-Initial that "1" and "2" have been completed.

-B. Monthly Maintenance

-- 1. Clean all nonoptical surfaces with mild detergent, and rinse with warm water. - 2.
-Check KOH solution for contamination. - a.
-If contaminated, replace with in-date KOH. - b.
-If transferring KOH from a stock bottle to a working bottle, label the working bottle with name of reagent, % strength, and expiration date. - 3.
+Protect the microscope with a cover (or trash can liner if a cover is unavailable) when not in use. - 3.
+Initial that "1" and "2" have been completed. - B. Monthly Maintenance - 1.
+Clean all nonoptical surfaces with mild detergent, and rinse with warm water. - 2.
+Check the Potassium Hydroxide (KOH) solution for contamination. - a.
+If contaminated or flocculation has occurred, replace with in-date KOH. - b.
+If transferring KOH from a stock bottle to a working bottle, label the working bottle with name of reagent, % strength, and expiration date which should be one year from being placed into the working bottle unless this date exceeds the manufacturer's expiration on the stock bottle.
+In this case, the manufacturer's expiration date supersedes a one year expiration from placement in the working bottle.
+If the expiration date given is written as the month and year only, the solution expires on the last day of the printed month. - c.
+KOH may not last one full year contamination free.
+If the KOH becomes flaky or cloudy before a year has passed it must be replaced. - 3.
 Check saline solution for contamination. - a.
 If contaminated, replace with in-date saline. - b.
-If transferring saline from a stock bottle to a working bottle, label the working bottle with name of reagent, % strength, and expiration date. - 4.
+If transferring saline from a stock bottle to a working bottle, label the working bottle with name of reagent, % strength, and expiration date which should be one year from being placed into the working bottle unless this date exceeds the manufacturer's expiration on the stock bottle.
+In this case, the manufacturer's expiration date supersedes a one year expiration from placement in the working bottle.
+If the expiration date given is written as the month and year only, the solution expires on the last day of the printed month. - c.
+Saline may not last one full year contamination free.
+If the Saline becomes cloudy or otherwise contaminated before a year has passed it must be replaced. - 4.
 Check the appearance of the pH paper according to the pH paper package insert. - 5.
-Initial that all duties listed above have been completed.

-C. Annual Professional Microscope Maintenance

-- 1. Microscopes should be serviced annually by a professional. - 2.
+Initial that all duties listed above have been completed. - C. Annual Professional Microscope Maintenance - 1.
+Microscopes should be serviced annually by a professional. - 2.
 Document the company performing the annual cleaning. - 3.
 Document the date the annual cleaning was performed.
+When starting this form at the beginning of the year, place the last year's cleaning date on this line; then, when the new cleaning occurs, write the new cleaning date next to the previous year's date.